LiuYuancheng/MCQ-GPT-Bot/README.md

 ### Introduction

-The MCQ-GPT-Bot will is an automate AI-Bot assistant program which provides below functions:
+The MCQ-GPT-ROBOT is an automated AI assistant program to help the cyber security researchers to process batches of multi-choice cyber security questions by using LLM AI module.
+The program will try to convert different format of the questions source to standard question back format text file then get the answers.
+With different question prompt scenario setting, it can also applied to solve MCQ questions under other field.
+The program is designed to streamline three key functions:

-- Parse multi-choice-questions from different format data source to build the standard question bank files for the further process such as training (data normalization) .
+- It parses multi-choice questions from various data sources, enabling the creation of standardized question bank files for further processing, such as training through data normalization.
-- If the question sources don't content the answer, use OpenAI to get the answer (with or without the scenario prompt) .
+- In cases where the question sources lack answers, the program leverages Open-AI to obtain the answers, either with or without scenario prompts.
-- If the question sources also provide the answer, compare with AI's answer and calculate the AI's correctness rate.
+- Additionally, if the question sources do provide answers, the program compares them with the AI-generated answers and calculates the AI's correctness rate.

-The program will use the LLM [LangChain](https://python.langchain.com/docs/get_started/introduction.html) frame work to implement the communication with the OpenAI-API.
-We will also provide a web UI (under development) for the researcher to test their prompt or normal user who want to do quick test:
+To facilitate seamless communication with the Open-AI API, the program utilizes the [LangChain](https://python.langchain.com/docs/get_started/introduction.html) framework.
+Furthermore, we provide both console interface and the web interface allow researchers to test their prompts and integrate the bot/function in their program.

 ![](doc/img/webUI.png)

+NCL allows the user to build their own container based environment and NCL will provide the OS images for the container.
+User can config whether enable or disable the OS  automatic updates, when enabled, allows user instances to stay up-to-date with respect to security fixes and bug fixes.